 When the Principal or his or her designee sees an individual engaged in actions not conducive to achieving the goal of making BOCES a community free of violence intimidation, bullying, harassment, and discrimination, misconduct or otherwise not allowed behaviors, which in his or her judgment does not pose any immediate threat of injury to persons or property, the Principal or designee shall tell the individual that the behavior is not allowed and attempt to persuade the individual to stop.
 The Principal or designee shall also warn the individual of the consequences for failing to stop.
-If the person refuses to stop engaging in the undesired behaviors, or if the person's actions pose an immediate threat of injury to persons or property, the Principal or designee shall also warn the individual removed immediate threat of injury to persons or property, the Principal or designee shall also warn the individual of the consequences for failing to stop.
 If the person refuses to stop engaging in the undesired behaviors, or if the person's actions pose an immediate threat of injury to persons or property, the Principal or designee shall have the individual removed immediately from BOCES property or the BOCES function.
 If necessary, local law enforcement authorities shall be contacted to assist in removing the person.